scsm-ua/kirtan-guide-en/songs/shiuno-he-rasika-jon-krishna-guna-aganon.md

     śuno, he rasika jon      kṛṣṇa guṇa agaṇon ananta kohite nāhi pāre kṛṣṇa jagatera guru   kṛṣṇa vāñchākalpataru nāviko se bhava-pārābāre

 Listen to this, oh wisest relishers of mellows!
 The transcendental qualities of Śrī Krishna are innumerable; indeed it is not possible to describe such unlimited divine attributes.
-Krishna is the spiritual master of the entire universe, He is like a wish-fulfilling desire-tree, and He is the helmsman of the boat on the ocean of material exis- tence.
+Krishna is the spiritual master of the entire universe, He is like a wish-fulfilling desire-tree, and He is the helmsman of the boat on the ocean of material existence.

 #### 2

     hṛdoya pīḍita jā’ra     kṛṣṇa chikitsaka tā’ra bhava roga nāśite chatura kṛṣṇa bahirmukha jone   premāmṛta vitaraṇe krame loya nija antaḥpura

 Krishna is just like a doctor for those whose hearts are ailing, as He is very expert at destroying the diseased condition of material existence.
-By distributing the nec- tar of ecstatic love to all the inimical souls, He gradually takes them back into His own confidential realm.
+By distributing the nectar of ecstatic love to all the inimical souls, He gradually takes them back into His own confidential realm.

 #### 3